-There are more ephemeral connections as well – brooks and waterfalls where you can still here voices from the other side, if you listen carefully enough… When they sit by these waters, they hear loud clanking and screams.
+There are more ephemeral connections as well – brooks and waterfalls where you can still hear voices from the other side, if you listen carefully enough… When they sit by these waters, they hear loud clanking and screams.
 When they eat magic mushrooms, everything STOPS glowing and condos rise where forests stand.
 Our children can see their world in their dreams.
-Their children see our world in the nightmares.
+Their children see our world in their nightmares.

 And there is another connection.
 Sometimes agents from the other side infiltrate our world in an attempt to expedite reunification.
 Believe it or not, they miss us over there.
 Sometimes – more often than you might think – they send souls over to our world to be born as human babies.
 There are quite a lot of them actually – gnomes, elves, faeries, sprites, etc. running around in human bodies, doing crazy things like writing on walls, working in co-ops, running inns in the mountains, talking to themselves in the streets, making pottery, practicing witchcraft.
 They are planting biodynamic gardens, sitting in the back yard naked, arguing with satan.
 They are in asylums pumped full of Thorazine, in a classroom on Ritalin and lithium.
 They live with Indians.
 They run recycling centers.
 They are starting revolutions, corrupting the young, inventing paranoid conspiracy theories, making up religions.
 They’re directing movies, gobbling acid, drinking heavily and writing poetry.